Lochnivar/ashverse/characters/fairfax-bloodline.md

 - **Possible Intervention:** May act to influence events, or may choose not to

 ## Relationships
-- **Meade Family:** Likely have a complex relationship - allies, rivals, or both
+- **Haskell Family:** Likely have a complex relationship - allies, rivals, or both
 - **Historical Figures:** Interact with key historical figures across the decades
 - **Ordinary People:** Form relationships with people from all walks of life